-Asia Pacific is a region of diverse ICH.
-ICHCAP has initiated a new project to vividly display ICH with Google Cultural Institute since last year.
-The project is an interesting online exhibition to show Pacific ICH first, considering an enormous size of the region.
-A total of seven teams are participating in this exhibition, which was unveiled at the 2017 Network Meeting for ICH Safeguarding in the Pacific held in Palau last month.
+In 2016, ICHCAP signed a partnership with the Google Cultural Institute to showcase Asia-Pacific ICH online.
+Considering the vastness of the region, the project began with an initiative to exhibit Pacific ICH first.
+Seven teams participated in the exhibition, which was unveiled at the 2017 Network Meeting for ICH Safeguarding in the Pacific that was held in Palau earlier this year.
 The exhibition includes Palau’s rich heritage in nature and culture, ngatu (traditional barkcloth) of Tonga, and inspired crafts of Samoa.
 The exhibition, which consists of various images and familiar stories, is featured on the Google Arts & Culture website.

-Google Arts & Culture is an online exhibition platform provided by Google to show cultural heritage and works of art from all around the world.
-Around 1,000 arts & culture institutions in 70 countries have forged a partnership with Google to display digital materials online.
+Google Arts & Culture is an online exhibition platform provided by Google to showcase cultural heritage and artwork from all around the world.
+Thus far, a thousand arts and culture institutions from seventy countries have partnered with Google to display digital materials online.
 ICHCAP signed a partnership in 2016.
-The Pacific exhibition is unique in that the curators have selected exhibits with practitioner communities to deliver their perspective.
-The images and videos on display will bring the lifestyle of local communities and cultural heritage of the Pacific vividly to life before viewers’ eyes.
-The curators have adopted high-resolution images to help viewers see ICH in detail.
-For example, they can see Tongan women make ngatu together by pounding it with sticks via sound and video.
+The Pacific exhibition is unique in that the curators have selected exhibits with practitioner communities to deliver the communities’ perspectives.
+The images and videos on display bring the lifestyle of local communities and cultural heritage of the Pacific vividly to life.

 Pacific islanders have well-preserved their traditional culture; however, their cultural heritage is relatively unfamiliar to outsiders.
-Through the exhibition, ICHCAP hopes to provide an opportunity to access ICH easily and conveniently, and deliver its meaning and value via the voice of local communities.
-It has also made a coloring book with representative images displayed in the exhibition to ignite interest among the youth.
-The coloring book is downloadable on the ICHCAP website.
+Through the exhibition, ICHCAP hopes to provide an opportunity to access ICH easily and conveniently and deliver its meaning and value via the voice of local communities.
+It also made a coloring book with images from the exhibition to ignite interest among the youth.
+The coloring book is available on ICHCAP’s website.